 An early morning fog drifted through Illagu.
 It was thick enough that I could barely see past one block.
 I had no idea how I’d managed to wake up so early, but since I wasn’t tired, a trip to the clock tower seemed like as good an option as anything else.

-When I arrived at the top of the tower, I saw Leslie, leaning against the railing as they looked out at the fog covered city.
+When I arrived at the top of the tower, I saw Leslie, leaning against the railing as they gazed out at the fog covered city.

 “What are you doing here?”
 I asked.

 Leslie jumped.
-They faced me with wide eyes, a hand on their heaving chest.
+They spun toward me with wide eyes, a hand on their heaving chest.

 I snorted, trying not to laugh.
 “Sorry,” I said, walking up to them.
 “Didn’t mean to scare you.”